zayarlinhtetz3y-cpu/Retail-Sales-SQL-Analysis/README.md

-# Retail Sales Analysis — SQL Portfolio Project
+# 📊 Retail Sales Analysis — SQL Portfolio Project

-## 📊 Project Overview
+## 🔎 Project Overview

-This project is a **Retail Sales Analysis** project built to demonstrate practical SQL skills for a Data Analyst / Business Intelligence Analyst role.
+This project is a **Retail Sales Analysis** project created to demonstrate practical SQL skills for a **Data Analyst / Business Intelligence Analyst** role.

-The project analyzes retail sales data to identify business performance, sales trends, customer behavior, product performance, regional performance, and salesperson performance.
+The project analyzes **1,000 retail sales records** to understand sales performance, profitability, customer behavior, product performance, regional performance, and salesperson performance.

 The analysis was performed using **Microsoft SQL Server and SQL Server Management Studio (SSMS)**.